Everything You Need to Know About Towing a 2-Car Trailer

 • Balance weight evenly across the deck

-• Tighten straps and recheck after the first 10–15 minutes
+• Recheck straps after the first 10–15 minutes

-• Brake early… and double the space you normally need
+• Brake early and leave double the normal stopping distance

 • Take wide, slow turns